nghuyenthevinh2000/chain-captain-log/classic-terra/1-app-hash-due-to-binary-commit.md

-# App hash due to binary version
+# App hash due to binary commit

 On 2 May, there is a report of a problem that is causing app hash error when applying a CosmWasm patch on mainnet columbus - 5.